liangzheng816/OfficeDocs-SharePoint/migration/spmt-workflow-migration-spd.md

 - m365initiative-migratetom365
 ms.custom:
 ms.assetid:
-description: Overview Migrate your SharePoint Designer 2010 & 2013 created workflows to Microsoft 365 using the SharePoint Migration Tool (SPMT)"
+description: Migrate your SharePoint Designer 2010 and 2013 created workflows to Microsoft 365 using the SharePoint Migration Tool (SPMT)"
 ---

-# SharePoint Designer 2010 & 2013 workflow migrations to Power Automate
+# SharePoint Designer 2010 and 2013 workflow migrations to Power Automate

-The SharePoint Migration Tool (SPMT) 4.1 now supports the migration of SharePoint Designer (SPD) 2010 & 2013 workflows.
+The SharePoint Migration Tool (SPMT) 4.1 now supports the migration of SharePoint Designer (SPD) 2010 and 2013 workflows.

 **Actions** are the main elements that form a workflow definition.
 The current release of SPMT can migrate some commonly used actions, but not all are currently supported.
 Future releases of SPMT will support more SPD actions.